andrew-ls/docs/config/firefox.md

 `privacy.resistFingerprinting`
 Whether to enable special protections against browser fingerprinting.
 _Default: `false`_

+`ui.key.menuAccessKeyFocuse`
+Whether the ALT key should temporarily show and focus the menu bar.
+_Default: `true`_

 `widget.chrome.allow-gtk-dark-theme`
 Whether to enable the dark variant of your GTK theme (if enabled system-wide).